Rethinking Inference-Time Scaling: Efficiency Limits and Linguistic Signals: Inference-Time Scaling Methods

 \section{Inference-Time Scaling Methods}

-In this section, we will go into more detils about each inference-time scaling methods and how they are parametrized in our studies.
+In this section, we will go into more detils about each inference-time scaling method and how they are parametrized in our studies.

 \paragraph{Majority Vote} Majority vote (self-consistency) generate multiple samples and choose the most frequent answer as final solution.
 Note that this method doesn't quite work for free-form generation problems such as LiveCodeBench.
 Hence we don't present results for LiveCodeBench.
 For reasoning model, we sample 100 samples for each query while for non-reasoning models, we sample 256 samples.
+For reasoning models, 100 samples were used due to higher computational cost and our observation that performance trends stabilized at this point.
+Non-reasoning models, being less computationally intensive, used 256 samples for greater robustness.

 \paragraph{PlanSearch} This method prompts LLM to generate a number of observations and derived observations before making a final solution.
 We set number of generations to be three and number of derived observations to be two across all experiements.